Post job

 A manager's assistant, or administrative assistant, is responsible for providing support to the management by performing administrative and clerical tasks as needed.
 Some of the administrative assistant's duties include receiving and responding to customer's inquiries and concerns through e-mail, phone calls, and personal visits, scheduling meetings or important events, generating operations reports, keeping records of the company's expenses, and monitoring office supplies.
 An administrative assistant must have exceptional work ethics and time-management skills, as well as the ability to multi-task to perform multiple tasks under minimal supervision.

 These skill sets are where the common ground ends though.
-An assistant manager, sales responsibility is more likely to require skills like "retail sales," "excellent interpersonal," "sales training," and "store sales."
-Whereas a manager's assistant/administrative assistant requires skills like "financial reports," "purchase orders," "telephone calls," and "travel arrangements."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an assistant manager, sales are more likely to require skills like "retail sales," "excellent interpersonal," "sales training," and "store sales."
+On the other hand, a job as a manager's assistant/administrative assistant requires skills like "financial reports," "purchase orders," "telephone calls," and "travel arrangements."
+As you can see, what employees do in each career varies considerably.

 A co-manager's role is to supervise business operations and perform administrative tasks as support to a manager.
 One of the primary functions of a co-manager is to delegate tasks of team members and arrange schedules.
 They also evaluate progress, produce the necessary documentation, maintain a record of data, identify issues and opportunities, and assist in coordinating with other employees.
 A co-manager may also have the task of hiring and training new workforce members, enforcing policies and regulations at all times.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, assistant manager, sales responsibilities are more likely to require skills like "retail sales," "sales training," "strong analytical," and "sales process."
-Meanwhile, a co-manager might be skilled in areas such as "food safety," "perform routine maintenance," "basic math," and "cleanliness."
+Meanwhile, a co-manager has duties that require skills in areas such as "food safety," "perform routine maintenance," "basic math," and "cleanliness."
 These differences highlight just how different the day-to-day in each role looks.

 A sales team manager is responsible for monitoring the sales performance and goals of an organization by strategizing on efficient techniques to sell goods and services to customers.
 Sales team managers identify business opportunities by analyzing the current market trends that would increase the company's revenues and profitability.
 They also provide training for the sales team members to maximize their efficiency and increase productivity.
 A sales team manager must have excellent communication and leadership skills, especially in developing sales plans to achieve sales targets.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from assistant manager, sales resumes include skills like "retail sales," "excellent interpersonal," "strong analytical," and "sales process," whereas a sales lead manager might be skilled in "merchandise flow," "credit card," "visual standards," and "stock room. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from assistant manager, sales resumes include skills like "retail sales," "excellent interpersonal," "strong analytical," and "sales process," whereas a sales lead manager is more likely to list skills in "merchandise flow," "credit card," "visual standards," and "stock room. "

-Sales lead managers typically study at similar levels compared with assistant managers, sales.
+Most sales lead managers achieve a similar degree level compared to assistant managers, sales.
 For example, they're 1.0% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.